Skip To Main Content

 We believe global productive citizenship and high academic performance are related and all students should work towards productivity.
 Adults will guide students and it is the student's responsibility to learn.
 Students must know the expectations, be responsible for executing those expectations and evaluate choices when executing expectations.

-We have our very own ESports team!
+We have our very own Esports team!
 Students work together to train, practice, and ultimately compete against each other and other teams.

 Our Mascot